 Take a look at these, and you can see what I love the most.
 In the 80s ( and even earlier) legendary graphic designers like Jim Phillips and Jimbo Phillips, Vernon Courtlandt Johnson, Kevin Ancell, started an incredible art style.

-There were a lot of different branches I know, but their work inspired generations of young skateboards, illustrators, graphic designers and so on.
+There were a lot of different branches I know, but their work inspired generations of young skateboards, illustrators and graphic designers.

-But I always been that kind of person which loves a bunch of stuff, and something which seriously inspired me is all the art that came out from the psychedelic era.
+But I always been that kind of person who loves a bunch of stuff, and something that seriously inspired me it’s all that poster art which came out from the psychedelic era.

 For example the legendary gig posters of the Fillmore Auditorium in San Francisco from 60s/70s, by Bill Graham.
 I mean look at the composition and the color palettes of this stuff. they’re just incredible.